jgasteiz/old-jgasteiz.github.io/source/_posts/2014-06-23-amsterdam-june-2014.markdown

 ### Bicycles

-I'd would be very happy if we had in London half of the cycling paths we saw in Amsterdam.
-And it would also be cool if didn't live 12 miles away from the office... and if people here wouldn't drive in the wrong side.
+I'd be very happy if we had in London half of the cycling paths we saw in Amsterdam.
+And it would be so cool if didn't live 12 miles away from the office... and if people here wouldn't drive in the wrong side.
 But that's a different story.

 ![Bicycles](http://lh6.googleusercontent.com/-H5gg4xw_QvQ/U6dqd600GsI/AAAAAAAAPeo/-h1NOoJ8a-Y/w845-h634-no/IMG_20140622_124530.jpg)

 ### The weather

-Like Matus said, *we don't realise how lucky we've been with the weather* – or did we?.
-Lucky enough to be able to go in shorts every day and get some human being colour in my forehead.
+Like Matus said, *we don't realise how lucky we've been with the weather* – or did we?
+Luckily enough, I was able to wear shorts every day and get some human being colour in my forehead.
 Which unfortunately, will run away during the following weeks.

 ![The weather](http://lh4.googleusercontent.com/-4G-XREQfvP8/U6gI3CAqANI/AAAAAAAAPg4/bQ5eCXWvSj4/w845-h634-no/IMG_20140622_195314.jpg)